Phantomical/KSPPluginLoader/README.md

 This is a KSP mod that allows `KSPAssemblyDependency` attributes to be used to depend on other KSP mods that do not have a `KSPAssembly` attribute.

-If you are not a mod author then this will show as a dependency of some other mod you have installed and you can otherwise ignore it.
+If you are not a mod author then you don't need to worry about what this mod does.
+Just install it as a dependency when requested.

 ## How to Use
 1. Add a dependency on `KSPPluginLoader`.